Seeding Solutions for All Your Lawn Care Needs

 - Select your grass seed.
 Choose a Scotts® Turf Builder® Grass Seed that is right for your location.
 Be sure to take into consideration the growing conditions in your area: How much sun?
 How much rain?
 How much wear and tear from children and family pets?
 If you need help finding a grass type that matches your growing conditions, check out our Grass Seed Identifier article.

 - Feed for growth.
 After spreading the grass seed, apply Scotts® Turf Builder® Starter® Lawn Food for New Grass to give developing seedlings needed nutrients so they can develop a deep root system faster.
-If you live in the north, you can apply Scotts® Turf Builder® Starter® Lawn Food for New Grass Plus Weed Preventer instead.
-Not only will it give developing seedlings needed nutrients, it also prevents listed weeds, like dandelion and crabgrass, for up to 6 weeks.
+If you live in the North, you can apply Scotts® Turf Builder® Triple Action Built for Seeding instead.
+Not only will it give developing seedlings needed nutrients, but it also prevents listed weeds, like dandelion and crabgrass, for up to 6 weeks.

 - Water daily.
 Proper watering is a critical step to seeding success.
 Keep the soil surface moist by watering daily or as needed until the seedling reach at least 2 inches tall.